 - Be diligent about washing dirty dishes each day.

 - Remove trash from your home each day and store outside in containers with locking lids until trash day.

 - Pull out appliances in the kitchen and clean up any crumbs and grease you find.

-For more information about our proactive residential or commercial ant control services, contact us at Pest Control Solutions, Inc. today!
+For more information about our proactive commercial pest control, residential pest control or ant control services, contact us at Pest Control Solutions, Inc. today!

 Schedule Your Free Inspection